 Temple of Athena Nike - This is the smallest temple on the Acropolis and portrays Athena as the goddess of victory.
 It was completed in 420 B.C. during the High Classical Period.

 Temple of Zeus - Temple dedicated to Zeus, head of the Olympian gods.

-Theater of Dionysus - The birthplace of Greek drama was established in the late 6th century B.C. and dedicated to Dionysus, the god of ecstasy and wine.
+Theater of Dionysus - The birthplace of Greek drama was dedicated to Dionysus, the god of ecstasy and wine.
 During the 5th century, the plays of tragedians Aeschylus, Euripides & Sophocles were performed here.

 Thesium - The best preserved Greek temple is older than the Parthenon and was dedicated to Athena and Hephaestus as patrons of the arts.
 Socrates taught here.

 The Agora was the marketplace and where people assembled for politics.

 Panathenaic Stadium - Built for the Panathenaic games, this is the only stadium in the world built entirely of marble.
 Site of the first modern Olympic games in 1896.

 Corinth is a city-state on the Isthmus of Corinth.
 Paul wrote 2 letters to them.

 Corinth Canal - We cross this waterway separating the Peloponnese from mainland Greece.

 The Pelopponese peninsula looks like a hand with a thumb and 3 fingers.
 Sparta and Olympia are in the Pelopponese.
 Athens is not.